cf73/fd2/content/collections/pages/home.md

     content:
       -
         type: text
-        text: "A leading importer and distributor of the world's finest audio equipment for over 30 years, Fidelis Distribution is proud to represent industry-leading brands, and to distribute these through our nationwide dealer network.
-Together, we ensure that the spiritual passion of music continues to reach new generations of listeners."
+        text: "A leading importer and distributor of the world's finest audio equipment for over 30 years, Fidelis Distribution is proud to represent industry-leading brands, and to distribute these through our nationwide dealer network."
 brand_partners_blurb: 'We are proud to offer these industry-leading brands through our network of dealers...'
 brand_slogan: 'We partner with our network of trusted dealers to spread the passion of music.'
 services_offered: